Does Your Business Card Suck? Five Valuable Tips!

 Now for some advice, in no order of importance.

 1. Hire a designer.
-We’re photographers, not designers.
+You are not a designer!
 If you think Times is a wise choice of font, or Arial, or Courier, or Verdana, you’re mistaken.

 2. At minimum, your card should contain your name, company name (or logo), your phone number, your email address, and finally, your URL.
 There’s no need to clutter up the card with your snail mail address.
 White space is your friend, any designer will tell you that.
 Because you have extra space, don’t feel compelled to fill it.